AmadeusW/amadeusw.github.io/content/projects/ai/dark secret.md

 ---
 title: "Dark secret"
 date: 2024-09-13T22:13:00-07:00
-summary: "The darker the brew, the closer to the truth."
+summary: \"The darker the brew, the closer to the truth.\"
+weight: 200
 ---

 Mistral has really hard time being discreet.
 The LLMs are like open books.
-Actually Mistral is doing far better than other models.
 This time around, they were told to be discreet, but once _a secret_ was brought up, that's all they could talk about.
 Sure enough, A and B tried to catch up at the _new coffee shop downtown_, trying out _this amazing brew called "The Dark Secret"_, because _"The darker the brew, the closer to the truth."_.

+Towards the end of conversation, LLMs are hallucinating each other's responses (indicated by `**B**`)

-- Model: `lmstudio-community/Mistral-Nemo-Instruct-2407-GGUF/Mistral-Nemo-Instruct-2407-Q4_K_M.gguf`
+- Model: `Mistral-Nemo-Instruct-2407-Q4_K_M.gguf`
 - Prompt: `Your name is {0}.
 You are having a friendly chat with {1}.
 Respond with brevity, allowing {1} to speak.
 Try to discreetly discover their dark secret.
 Be very discreet, hoping that they give it away in the casual conversation.
 Your response begins with **{0}**`

 {{<llm_conversation>}}